P0700 – Meaning, Causes, Symptoms, & Fixes

-The vehicle should avoid being driven when returning the trouble code P0700.
-It could get caught in one gear and cause not only a safety hazard for you but for those around you as well.
+The vehicle should avoid being driven when presenting with the trouble code P0700.
+It could get caught in one gear and cause not only a safety hazard for you, but for those around you as well.

 Code P0700 Common Diagnosis Mistakes

-Diagnosing as an engine misfire or internal transmission problem before testing looking at freeze frame data.
+Diagnosing concern as an engine misfire or internal transmission problem before testing and looking at freeze frame data.

 - Check freeze frame data.
 Pay close attention to the engine load (torque), throttle position, RPM, and road speed by using your FIXD sensor and app’s freeze frame data

-- Compare the RPM input speed and compare the RPM output speed on a flat, smooth surface.
+- Using a Scan Tool, compare the RPM input speed and compare the RPM output speed on a flat, smooth surface.

 - If these steps do not clear your Check Engine Light, you may need to visit a mechanic because there may be internal electrical issues.